Huamantla: Climate

+Flora and fauna

 About thirty five percent of the municipality has wild vegetation, mostly near La Malinche.
 This vegetation varies by altitude with holm oak species prevalent in the lower elevations along with some pines and bushes.
 Above 2,800 meters, oyamel fir (Abies religiosa) and pines (Pinus hartwegii) can be found.
 Above 4,300 meters alpine grasslands and a juniper (Juniperus monticola) are found.
 In total, over sixty percent of the tree species are conifers and the rest are broad-leafed.

 Although most of the flat areas are used for cultivation and grazing, some wild species remain such as maguey (Agave horrida and Agave salmiana), sotol (Nolina longifolia), Yucca filifera, Senecio praecox, Opuntia hyticantha, Opuntia robusta and Mammilaria magnimamma.
 Wildlife is mostly found outside the urban area and includes rabbits (Silvilagus floridanus), hares (Lepus californicus), birds and reptiles.